 14 Months vs. Unlimited: The Reality

-GA4 only offers two options for data retention: 2 months or 14 months.
-There is no "unlimited" option (unlike Universal Analytics).
-This means even at the maximum setting, you lose event-level data after 14 months.
+Standard (free) GA4 properties offer two options for event-data retention: 2 months or 14 months.
+GA4 360 properties unlock additional tiers — 14, 26, 38, or 50 months.
+Either way, there is no "unlimited" option (unlike Universal Analytics): even at the maximum setting, you eventually lose event-level data once it ages past your chosen window.
 For teams that need longer-term historical analysis, BigQuery is the solution.

 BigQuery as Your Long-Term Data Store